Maha Hasan (actress): Career

-She made her on-screen debut in 2020 with Big Bang Entertainment's Ishqiya, and later appeared in Nand in a supporting role.
+She made her on-screen debut in 2017 on ARY Digital's drama Khuda Mera Bhi Hai with a small supporting role Rana.
+Then she appeared with Big Bang Entertainment's Ishqiya, and later appeared in Nand in a supporting role.
 In 2021, she appeared in Momina Duraid's Safar Tamam Howa alongside Madiha Imam and Ali Rehman Khan.
 She portrayed the role of a young one who is mentally challenged, and was praised for her performance.